best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 ## What to test ★☆☆☆☆

+> A QA engineer walks into a bar.
+Orders 1 beer.
+Orders 3.14 beers.
+Orders -1 beers.
+Orders 99999999999 beers.
+Orders a lizard.
+Orders NULL.
+> First real customer walks in and asks where the bathroom is.
+The bar bursts into flames.

 Unfortunately, there's no golden rule for exactly what you should test.
 We can use general guides to direct where most of our testing effort goes.